MengZephyr/Neural-Garment-Dynamic-Super-resolution/README.md

 >>
 >> Use Data_prepaer/uv_abstract.py to depart the geometry and the uv information, and to generate "PD10_geo.ply", "PD10_uv.ply", "PD30_geo.ply", and "PD30_uv.ply".
 >>
->> Compile the C++ project, UV_Sampling_proj, which is dependent on the 3rd library of opencv and embree.
+>> Compile the C++ project, UV_Sampling_proj, which is dependent on the 3rd library of opencv_4.6.0 and embree-3.5.2.x64.vc14.windows.
 >>
 >> Only Uncommend "Sampling_between_Different_PDResolution_Across_UV()" in the main function, and run the project to generate "10_from_30_Sampling.txt" and "30_from_10_Sampling.txt".
 >>